Quickboxfan/hpn-ssh-install/README.md

 # hpn-ssh-install
-Installation script for hpm-ssh, for accelerated ssh
+Installation script for hpn-ssh, for accelerated ssh